 Water becomes a living force at Athabasca Falls, where the entire river funnels through a narrow rock channel before plunging 23 meters into the canyon below.
 The sound is thunderous, the mist refreshing, and the rainbows that often dance in the spray create magical moments for anyone lucky enough to witness them.

-Journey deeper into the park to discover Maligne Canyon, where water has carved a path through stone over thousands of years.
+Journey deeper into the park to find Maligne Canyon, where water has carved a path through stone over thousands of years.
 In some spots, the canyon walls tower 50 meters above while being just a few steps apart.
 Six bridges crossing the canyon provide different views of this natural masterpiece.

 The peaceful waters of Maligne Lake stretch for 22 kilometers, making it the second-largest glacier-fed lake in the world.
 Hidden in the middle sits Spirit Island, a small patch of land with a handful of trees that has become one of Canada’s most photographed spots, accessible only by boat.